otrv4/otrv4/architecture-decisions/001-security-level.md

 security level among all the cryptographic primitives in use, and in general, there's an inverse relation between security level and speed.

-For this reason, the cryptographic primitives must be chosen to have roughly the same security level above the target security level.
+For this reason, the cryptographic primitives should be chosen to have roughly the same security level close to the target security level.

 Because OTRv4 is an open standard, we want to use crypto primitives with no intellectual-property claims.